fabianmoronzirfas/num-2-txt-dissolve-pars/README.md

 2. Select the first textframe of the story you want to dissolve.
 3. Run the script

+##Misc
+THere is also a [GREP .xml](https://raw.github.com/fabiantheblind/num-2-txt-dissolve-pars/master/find%20numbers%20SV.xml) included to find every "10.", "20.","30." and so on and replaces them with a CARRIDGE RETURN and the result.

 ##Source
 ![source image](https://raw.github.com/fabiantheblind/num-2-txt-dissolve-pars/master/source.png)
 ##Result